 – Octavia Butler, Parable of the Sower

 Shape-shifting is the kind of magic that allows the body to take on new forms, transcend borders and barriers, and practice new ways of being.
-Chicago educators and youth regularly practice shape-shifting just to survive.
+Chicago educators and youth regularly practice shape-shifting to both survive and thrive.
 How can we tap into our magic as shape-shifters for transformation?
 In a public program curated by Mallory Muya and hosted at the Museum of Contemporary Art, Chicago arts educators came together to share facilitation strategies, curriculum-building processes, and lesson plans to re-imagine how personal and social transformation can be practiced through the radical and magic process of shape-shifting.

 Through collaboration with various artists, the Arts and Culture team was able to hold various master classes held for the artists of the parks to deepen their practice.
 These included: